ppy/osu-wiki/wiki/FAQ/en.md

 A score burst will appear after tapping the hit circle, showing the score and health changes depending on timing of the tap to the beat.
 The hit circle will disappear after the score burst.

-To understand the hidden charm of hit circles, do not rely only on perception only; feel the beatmap's beats and rhythm.
+To understand the hidden charm of hit circles, do not rely on perception only; feel the beatmap's beats and rhythm.
 It will help in juggling some of the visually-complex hit circles patterns found in later difficulties.

 ##### Sliders